Fuel system modification (FSM) for paramotors with diaphragm carburetors

 Quick test to see if the FSM may solve your fuel starvation problem

 Take a piece of 1/4" (6 mm) hose and connect it to the primer tube on your engine.
 If you do not have a primer tube you will have to figure out some way of pressurizing the fuel tank while flying.
 Make it long enough so that you can get to the end of it in order to pressurize the tank while flying.
-If “priming” the system fixes the problem then you know that the FSM will fix your vapor lock/fuel starvation problem.
-Make certain that you secure the end of the tube in a convenient spot where you can place it in your mouth AND also to be sure that it does not get in the propeller.
+Make certain that you secure the end of the tube in a convenient spot where you can place it in your mouth AND be sure that it does not get in the propeller.

 1. What is the FSM?

-The FSM modifies the OEM fuel system on 2 stroke paramotors that have the fuel tank below the engine and have a diaphragm-type carburetor.
+The FSM adds an auxiliary pump to the OEM fuel system that is used on two stroke engines that have the fuel tank far below the engine.
 It corrects the problem of fuel starvation caused by vapor lock.
-Paramotors with float-type carburetors already have an auxiliary fuel pump and the FSM would be redundant.
+Paramotors with float-type carburetors with the fuel tank below the engine already have an auxiliary fuel pump and the FSM would be redundant.

-The purpose of the FSM is to transport 100% liquid fuel to the carburetor fuel inlet at a constant low pressure of about 0.2 PSI (1.4kPa).
-The major benefit of this is ending fuel starvation at high throttle openings and “4 cycling” in the midrange caused by overly rich main jet settings. s
+The FSM transports 100% liquid fuel to the carburetor fuel inlet at a constant low pressure of about 0.2 PSI (1.4kPa).
+The major benefit of this is ending fuel starvation at high throttle openings and stopping 4 cycling in the midrange caused by rich main jet settings.

 1. A leak-proof fitting installed at the base of the fuel tank